axch/integer-sequences/README.md

 with various properties and sequences of integers, such as factorials, fibonacci numbers, primes, triangle numbers, etc.

-The bulk of the Integer Sequences library is, surprise surprise, organized around the concept of an integer sequence.
+The Integer Sequences library is, surprise surprise, organized around the concept of an integer sequence.
 Every integer sequence can be viewed as a property that an integer might have, namely whether that integer is in that sequence or not; and every